obicho/docker-nginx-wordpress-django/README.md

-### Django tutorial using Docker, Nginx, Gunicorn and PostgreSQL.
+### Django tutorial using Docker, Nginx, Wordpress, Mysql, Gunicorn and PostgreSQL.

 This is Django tutorial in steroids, I wanted to go through the tutorial using a configuration that is more close to production.